 Loschmidt Laboratories consist of two experimental and two theoretical teams, which are collaborating tightly.
 Multiple rounds of computational protein design, experimental testing, and structural analyses are required for the development of novel strategies, software tools, artificial intelligence-based models, and lab-on-chips.

 David Bednar’s Molecular Modelling and Bioinformatics Team.
 Our team develops new concepts, methods, and software tools for computational protein design.
 We apply molecular docking, molecular mechanics, molecular dynamics, quantum mechanics, and structural bioinformatics to analyse structure-function relationships.
-We use bacterial haloalkane dehalogenases as the model enzymes for designing novel engineering strategies.
+We use bacterial haloalkane dehalogenases and luciferases as the model enzymes for designing novel engineering strategies.
 The computational designs conducted on protein structures are materialised by site-directed mutagenesis or gene synthesis.
 We work in close partnership with the experimental teams, where the impact of mutations on protein structure and function are studied.
 We aim for rational and semi-rational engineering of biopharmaceutics for diagnostics and treatment of Alzheimer’s Disease and ischemic stroke.